monigarrteam/android-syllabus/README.md

 1. Commit all your code. $git add -A   $git commit -m "description of your work"
 1. Push/sync your code up to GitHub.   $git push origin master
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) on the original repository before the due date of thursday midnight.
-1. All your work is due by Thursday midnight the latest, unless otherwise specified.
+1. All your work is due before Thursday midnight the latest, unless otherwise specified.

 When your pull request is created, you should see a message saying "the Travis CI build is in progress" – this means your solution is being automatically checked for syntax errors.
 If this "build" ends up failing (which will show a red "X"), click through the "details" link and scroll to the bottom to see what the errors were.
 Per the [requirements](#requirements) below, please fix your issues and push up the changes.